-Rob Galford is a Managing Partner of the Center for Leading Organizations and a Leadership Fellow in Executive Education at the Harvard University Graduate School of Design.
-He divides his time across teaching on Executive Education programs and working with senior executives at the world’s leading private, public and governmental entities on the issues that lie at the intersection of strategy, organization and leadership.
-He has taught on these disciplines on the Executive Programs at the Columbia University Graduate School of Business, the Kellogg Graduate School of Management at Northwestern University, and subsequently at Harvard.
-He also serves on the faculty of the National Association of Corporate Directors where he is a Board Governance Fellow.
+Robert Galford is a managing partner of the Center for Leading Organizations.
+He divides his time across teaching on executive education programs and working with senior executives at the world's leading organizations in financial and professional services, health care, higher education, and technology.
+He has taught on the Executive Programs at the Columbia University Graduate School of Business, the Kellogg Graduate School of Management at Northwestern University, and subsequently as a Leadership Fellow in Executive Education at the Harvard University Graduate School of Design for 20 years.

-Rob is a frequent author and contributor to the Harvard Business Review, including "When an Executive Defects", "Why Can't This HR Department Get Any Respect?" ,"What's He Waiting For?", "The Enemies of Trust", and “Succession and Failure”, along with numerous blogs on leadership topics for harvardbusiness.org.
-His work also has appeared frequently in the Boston Globe, where he served as one of the regular "Job Doc" advice columnists in the Sunday Globe, and he has been featured or quoted in such other publications as Directorship, Inc. Magazine and The American Lawyer.
+Rob is a multi-time contributor to Harvard Business Review, including "When an Executive Defects", "Why Can't this HR Department Get Any Respect?", "What's He Waiting For?", "The Enemies of Trust", and “How to Keep Your Cool During a Performance Review.”
+His work also has appeared in such other publications as Inc., Sloan Management Review, and The American Lawyer.

-Rob currently sits on the board of directors of Forrester Research, Inc., where he chairs the Compensation and Governance Committee.
-He also serves as an outside Board Advisor to the national architectural firm, Shepley, Bulfinch.
-He also hosts the business video, Talk About Change! with the popular cartoon character, Dilbert.
-He has been named to the Directorship 100 as one of the leading thinkers on board and corporate governance, and has also received a Lifetime Recognition Award as one of the top Thought Leaders in Trust from Trust Across America.
+He sits on the board of directors of Forrester Research, Inc. (NASDAQ: FORR), where he is Lead Independent Director and Chair of the Compensation and Governance Committee.
+He has been named to the Directorship 100 as one of the leading thinkers on board and corporate governance, and is the recipient of a Lifetime Recognition Award as one of the top Thought Leaders in Trust from Trust Across America.
+He was recently named to the NACD Blue Ribbon Commission on Strengthening Boardroom Culture and Dynamics.

-Rob’s educational background includes Liceo Segre, Turin, Italy, a BA in Economics and Italian Literature from Haverford College, an MBA from Harvard Business School and a JD from Georgetown University Law Center, where he was an Associate Editor of The Tax Lawyer.
+Rob’s educational background includes Liceo Segre, Turin Italy, a BAS in Economics and Italian Literature from Haverford College, an MBA from Harvard Business School and a JD from Georgetown University Law Center, where he was an Associate Editor of of The Tax Lawyer.

 Speech topics